 Yes.
 You can use frozen cauliflower in this recipe.
 You can add it frozen to the pot.
 You will need to cook it for a bit longer, perhaps 4 or 5 minutes.

 I don't recommend that.
-For the best texture and flavor, it's best to use heavy cream.
+For the best texture and flavor, use heavy cream.

 I often have a bowl of this soup for my lunch, especially in the winter.
-I sometimes have it with buttered 90-second bread on the side, and sometimes I enjoy it on its own.
-(By the way, another soup that I really enjoy for lunch is this very flavorful butternut squash soup).
+I sometimes have it with buttered 90-second bread or almond flour bread on the side, and sometimes I enjoy it on its own.

 You can also serve it as a dinner appetizer.
 In this case, serve a cup per person instead of a bowl.

-You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-Reheat them gently in the microwave, covered, on 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them gently in the microwave, covered, at 50% power.
 You can also reheat them over low heat on the stovetop, making sure not to let the soup boil.
+I don't recommend freezing this soup.

 Recipe Card